hallatore/MeshBlend-docs/Getting started/Setup.md

 ![Actor Action](./ActorAction.jpg)

 - Find the mesh in your level you want to blend
-- Right click and choose `Scriptet Actor Actions -> MeshBlend` and choose a size
+- Right click and choose `Scripted Actor Actions -> MeshBlend` and choose a size

 > [!NOTE] Actor Tag
 > This helper function stores the size on the mesh asset as a Tag on the actor.